Most divers have heard of nitrogen narcosis - but what is it, how does it work, and what do you do about it?

 As our brains consist predominantly of lipid tissues, the effect is mostly felt here.

-The effects increase in severity as depth is increased, with most divers beginning to feel some effect at around 30 meters/100 feet, and these symptoms becoming severe at around 40 meters/140 feet.
+The effects increase in severity as depth increases, with most divers beginning to feel some effect at around 30 meters/100 feet, and these symptoms becoming severe at around 40 meters/140 feet.

 Nitrogen narcosis treatment?